thetkpark/MSBuildSocialBoard/README.md

 # MSBuildSocialShareboard
-Social Shareboard for Microsoft Build 2020 Student Zone!
+Bases on the Social Shareboard for Microsoft Build 2020 Student Zone.
+This is a demo project in GitHub for Beginner on Week of Build 2020 organized by Microsoft Student Partner Thailand.

 # Instructions